-Members of the PAC engage with each of the RD-Connect technical work packages, which not only enables the technical experts to have direct input from the PAC, but also strengthens the commitment and engagement of the PAC members, and improves dissemination of the project’s work to the wider rare disease patient community.
+Members of the PAC engage with each of the RD-Connect technical work packages, which lets the technical experts get direct input from the PAC and strengthens the involvement of the PAC members, and improves dissemination of the project’s work to the wider rare disease patient community.

 Wish to know more?
 Read our Introduction from the coordinator to learn more about why data sharing is crucial for improving the lives of rare disease patients.

 For an overview on how RD-Connect addresses the rare disease challenge, read the article about RD-Connect published by the Rare Revolution Magazine.